nickboucher/electionguard-verify/README.md

-# PyVerify
+# ElectionGuard Verify
-ElectionGuard Verifier, in Python
+An ElectionGuard Verifier, in Python

 This repository contains an independent verifier for elections conducted using Microsoft's [ElectionGuard](https://github.com/microsoft/electionguard) system.